foray1010/image-process-loader/README.md

         test: /\.(jpe?g|png|tiff|webp)$/,
         loader: 'image-process-loader',
         options: {
+          resize: [
+            200,
+            300,
-          resize: [200, 300, {
+            {
               kernel: sharp.kernel.lanczos2,
-            interpolator: sharp.interpolator.nohalo
+              interpolator: sharp.interpolator.nohalo,
-          }]
+            },
+          ],
+        },
+      },
+    ],
+  },
 }
-      }
-    ]
-  }
-}
 ```

-One important thing to keep in mind, __the order of options is exactly the same as the order of processing image__
+One important thing to keep in mind, **the order of options is exactly the same as the order of processing image**

 In `image-process-loader`